MaxBotCoder/Receipt-System-Solidity/README.md

-This is not production ready code and must be tweaked in order for proper intagration with your project.
+This is not production ready code and must be tweaked in order for proper integration with your project.